babul7154/python/README.md

-# python
-automate the boaring stuff with python
-Apply css in Django
+# Django
-use of media file
+Integration of css in Django and use of media file.